Antily15503/Arybin/content/Unsorted/Steelscience.md

 **Base Metals**
 The theory of Steelscience revolves around the 9 base metals found underground.
+7 standard metals, and the two god-base metals.

 **Copper** (Letium / Naor-Dorr)